Nancy Walker

 Nancy Walker (born Anna Myrtle Swoyer; May 10, 1922 – March 25, 1992) was an American actress of stage, screen, and television.
-She was also an occasional film and television director (lending her talents to The Mary Tyler Moore Show, on which she also made several guest appearances).
+She was also an occasional film and television director.
 During her five-decade-long career, she had long-running roles as Mildred on McMillan & Wife and as Ida Morgenstern on several episodes of The Mary Tyler Moore Show and on the spinoff series Rhoda as a prominent recurring character.

 Early life

 Anna Myrtle Swoyer was born on May 10, 1922, in Philadelphia, the elder of two daughters.
 When she was 10 months old, she made her debut in vaudeville alongside her parents.
 She decided to become an actress at the age of 10.